sandstranger/DOOM64-EX-Plus-Enhanced/README.md

 * **Priority:**
 * update the engine source code with all the latest EX+ engine patches.
 * reworking the random system code of the Doom 64 engine that was done by Lee Killough on their BOOM and MBF engines.
-* Adds decorations that were cut from the version Doom 64 Alpha to the engine.
 * adds a new monster, the Duke of Hell from the Team GEC.
 * **Optional:**
 * Should my Complex DOOM 64 game mode return to my engine?
-* add the MF BOUNCES flag to make projectiles that bounce off walls and the floor, if a day I ever manage to reprogram it into the engine
+* add the MF_BOUNCES flag to make projectiles that bounce off walls and the floor, if a day I ever manage to reprogram it into the engine

 # Doom 64 EX+